choonkending/dotfiles/README.md

 4. Install applications using brew bundle

+> [!NOTE]
+> Please change the JDK version in the Brewfile if required

 - **Purpose**: Install the default (opinionated) applications and tools that have been defined in the Brewfile.
 - Navigate to the directory where you cloned the dotfiles and run the following instructions